A Comprehensive Guide To Thin Wall Injection Molding Process

 Keep the pressure up:

-The key to successful thin wall molding is maintaining adequate melt pressure during the injection cycle.
-After all, this pressure pushes molten plastic into tight spaces for well-defined contours and intricate details to be achieved.
+The key to successful thin-walled molding is maintaining adequate melt pressure during the injection cycle.
+After all, this pressure pushes molten plastic into tight spaces, allowing for well-defined contours and intricate details.

 To ensure your parts are molded correctly, you need to run your injection molding machine’s pressure at a higher rate than normal, and you may also need to adjust the screw diameter or tip.